gurunandan-bhat/fcg/content/guild/board/sucharitatyagi.md

 youtube = 'https://www.youtube.com/user/sucharitatyagi'
 +++

-Sucharita Tyagi is a prominent film critic with a dedicated fanbase who is best known for her popular movie reviews on YouTube.
-A unique voice, she reviews films with honesty and passion through a contemporary lens, breaking down complex issues in a way that is relatable and easy to understand.
+Sucharita Tyagi is a prominent Indian film critic who now splits her time between Mumbai and New York.
+With nearly 10 years of experience as a film critic, she is best known for her popular movie reviews on YouTube, where she has built a community of dedicated fans.
+Tyagi also has extensive experience in broadcast radio.
+Utilising her unique voice, she reviews and discusses South Asian pop culture with honesty and passion through a contemporary, feminist lens, breaking down complex issues in relatable ways.